-Phy-based zoning allows you to split the drives between two I/O cards (though it also may be used when only one I/O card is present).
+Phy-based zoning allows you to split the drives between two I/O cards in a JBOD (though it also may be used when only one I/O card is present).

 Note: Zones 1.4.2 for CentOS, Linux, & Windows no longer requires the presence of an LSI MegaRAID card.
-The MegaRAID Storage Manager program, however, is still required.
+The MegaRAID Storage Manager program, however, is still necessary.